Blosc/c-blosc2/ROADMAP.md

 * **Variable length meta-layers:** the user may want to add variable-length meta information that can be potentially very large (up to 2 GB).
 The regular meta-layer described above is very quick to read, but meant to store fixed-length and relatively small meta information.
 Variable length metalayers are stored in the trailer of a frame, whereas regular meta-layers are in the header.

-* **Efficient support for large run-lengths:** large sequences of repeated values can be represented with an efficient, simple and fast run-length representation, without the need to use regular codecs.
+* **Efficient support for special values:** large sequences of repeated values can be represented with an efficient, simple and fast run-length representation, without the need to use regular codecs.
+With that, chunks or super-chunks with values that are the same (zeros, NaNs or any value in general) can be built in constant time, regardless of the size.
 This can be useful in situations where a lot of zeros (or NaNs) need to be stored (e.g. sparse matrices).

 * **Nice markup for documentation:** we are currently using a combination of Sphinx + Doxygen + Breathe for documenting the C-API.
 See https://c-blosc2.readthedocs.io.
-Thanks to Alberto Sabater for contributing the support for this.
+Thanks to Alberto Sabater and Aleix Alcacer for contributing the support for this.

 * **Plugin capabilities for filters and codecs:** we have a plugin register capability inplace so that the info about the new filters and codecs can be persisted and transmitted to different machines.
 Thanks to the NumFOCUS foundation for providing a grant for doing this.

 * **Pluggable tuning capabilities:** this will allow users with different needs to define an interface so as to better tune different parameters like the codec, the compression level, the filters to use, the blocksize or the shuffle size.
+Thanks to ironArray for sponsoring us in doing this.

 * **Support for I/O plugins:** so that users can extend the I/O capabilities beyond the current filesystem support.
 Things like use databases or S3 interfaces should be possible by implementing these interfaces.
+Thanks to ironArray for sponsoring us in doing this.

-* **Python wrapper:**  we have got a grant from the PSF for producing a Python wrapper.
+* **Python wrapper:**  we have a preliminary wrapper in the works.
 You can have a look at our ongoing efforts in the [python-blosc2 repo](https://github.com/Blosc/python-blosc2).
+Thanks to the Python Software Foundation for providing a grant for doing this.

+* **Security:** we are actively using using the [OSS-Fuzz](https://github.com/google/oss-fuzz) and [ClusterFuzz](https://oss-fuzz.com) for uncovering programming errors in C-Blosc2.
+Thanks to Google for sponsoring us in doing this.

 Actions to be done